-Roanna is a highly experienced and much sought-after workshop facilitator and presenter.
+Roanna is a highly experienced and much sought-after workshop facilitator, panel facilitator and presenter.
 She has been teaching, supervising and mentoring emerging prose writers and screenwriters within communities, schools, literary organizations and institutions such as New York University Sydney, Edinburgh International Book Festival, UNSW Sydney, Western Sydney University, Macquarie University and the Australian Film, Television and Radio School (AFTRS).
-She offers writing workshops and individual consultations, for all ages and levels of experience in the areas of Creative Writing, Cultural Safety & Artistic Empowerment, Diversity & Inclusion, Unconscious Bias etc..
+She offers writing workshops and individual consultations for all ages and levels of experience in the areas of Creative Writing, Cultural Safety & Artistic Empowerment, Diversity & Inclusion, Unconscious Bias etc..
 She is currently a Lecturer in Creative Writing (sessional) at New York University in Sydney.